COVID-19: We are committed to keeping our customers and employees safe and connected. LEARN MORE

-You can also use the Set Up New Pods option within the Adaptive WiFi screen
+You can also use the Set Up New Pods option within the Adapt screen

 Deleting a pod from your account will completely disassociate this pod from your account.
 You will be able to add the pod back to your account or add it to another Plume account after deleting the pod.

 You can also go directly to the individual pod’s menu by clicking it from the topology view.